Bringing generations together; experience, knowledge and creativity.

 A nationally and internationally known trial advocacy teacher, Bob was also recognized and became a Fellow of the International Society of Barristers (ISOB), and was asked to become a Fellow of the American Board of Trial Advocates (ABOTA).
 For more than two decades, he has been listed repeatedly and in multiple categories in Best Lawyers in America.
 He has an AV Preeminent rating in the distinguished legal directory Martindale-Hubbell, and has been selected for inclusion in SuperLawyers in New England for 2007 through 2016 editions.
 “Winning” means judgments in his clients’ favor.
 It may also, in appropriate cases, mean a cease fire, should negotiations result in a “win,” a large monetary settlement, or an appropriate resolution of a complex matter.
 Bob has the knowledge, experience, and wisdom to fight the right fights, to advocate for his clients’ cause, and the judgment to know when to seek alternative resolutions.
 His practice involves trying cases, large and small, complex or simple, multi-party or single party.
 When clients hire Bob, they acquire the entire Stein Law Firm’s team of talented lawyers, who often work collaboratively on their case.

 Bob is a Fellow of the International Society of Barristers (ISOB), a Fellow of the American Board of Trial Advocates (ABOTA), and a nationally and internationally-known trial advocacy instructor.
 For more than two decades, he has been listed repeatedly and in multiple categories in Best Lawyers in America.
-Bob has an AV® Preeminent rating in the distinguished legal directory Martindale-Hubbell®*, and has been selected for inclusion in SuperLawyers in New England for 2007 through 2013 editions.
+Bob has an AV® Preeminent rating in the distinguished legal directory Martindale-Hubbell®*, and has been regularly selected for inclusion in SuperLawyers in New England.

 Representative Appellate Cases